ArijusLengvenis/royal-fork/README.md

 The UX is intuitive, simple, yet informative and adapts to the user.
 Works well both on mobile and desktop.

-Later implementations could involve a leaderboard for users to see where they stand with regards to their rating, puzzles solved and created as well as how much time they were registered on the website for.

 # API shortcuts for setting up and testing purposes:

 # npm install